Sir John Acton, 6th Baronet

 Admiral Sir John Francis Edward Acton, 6th Baronet (3 June 1736 – 12 August 1811) was a British naval officer and politician who served in the Tuscan and Neapolitan navies.
-He also served as Prime Minister of Naples under Ferdinand IV.
+He also served as Prime Minister of Naples and Sicily under Ferdinand IV.
 Acton served Naples during the turbulent times when French Revolutionary Army under Napoleon was sweeping across Europe and threatening to extinguish the monarchy he served.